hpdipto/nestjs-crash-course-marius/README.md

 ## Disclaimer

 This repository is created as a learning resource from [NestJS Crash Course: Everything you need to know! | NodeJS Tutorial 2021](https://www.youtube.com/watch?v=2n3xS89TJMI&ab_channel=MariusEspejo).
-I just keep this in my repository so that I can come back here for furture reference.
+I just keep this in my repository so that I can come back here for future reference.

 ## Description